 Let’s be honest: no one likes to be around stinky things.
-And while you may believe that your cat doesn’t mind her own smell, that is actually far from the truth.
+And while you may have come to believe that your cat doesn’t mind her own smells, that is actually far from the truth.
 In fact, studies have found that some cats will just flat out refuse to use their litter box if it smells too bad.

 - Top 3 Litter Deodorizers (Recommended)

 - Other ways to avoid bad odors in the litter box

 - Frequently asked questions